Ivan1248/semantic-segmentation/README.md

 ## Tasks
 #### Higher priority
-- make a working baseline
 - write more tests
 - suggest/make improvements
+- improve `models.BaselineA`
 - check whether there is a better way of (relative) importing of modules so that they work the same way independent of from what directory they are run from (currently paths are added manually to `sys.path`)
+- make `util.ResultDisplayWindow` work
 #### Lower priority
 - modify `evaluation.py` so that it makes use of numpy
 - test and fix `processing.shape` - `resize` isn't tested